10 of the best tech gadgets for women in 2019 | IOL Business Report

 For the ultimate music experience, the Awei A900BL wireless Bluetooth headphones with HD music play ensures you can enjoy music whilst exercising.

 Bluetooth 4.0 compatibility means you can easily connect the headphone with your phone.
 It also has a built-in microphone, which can answer calls without you holding your phone.
-R800 from loot.co.za
+R599 from loot.co.za

 Superfly flip jacket for Samsung Galaxy Tab A 9.7" in peony pink